AbsaOSS/hyperdrive-trigger/README.md

  - **Tomcat 9.0.24+**
  - **Maven 3.5.4+**

-Hyperdrive-trigger can be packaged as a Web Application Archive and executed in web server.
+Hyperdrive-trigger can be packaged as a Web Application Archive and executed in a web server.

 - Without tests: `mvn clean package -DskipTests`
 - With unit tests: `mvn clean package`